 Geography at Christ the King

 Geography consists of many different elements, in Christ the King we aim to maximise opportunity for children to learn and understand the elements of geography.
-Geography is taught in a thematic way.
-Each half term there is a different school focus topic which the majority of the learning links to.
-Geography and History are taught on a rotating half termly basis to ensure full content coverage.
+Geography is skill focused; teachers use the national curriculum alongside milestones for each year group to ensure all skills are taught and developed throughout the year which ensures progression across year groups.
+Using our core text approach, teachers then find a way in to teach the set of skills.
 We believe that teaching Geography in this way gives the children a purpose and enables them to link it to their learning as opposed to stand alone lessons which has no link to what they are learning in other areas of the curriculum.
 In addition, teaching in such way encourages the children to apply their learning elsewhere and use what they have been taught which results in greater understanding and develops their independent learning.
 Children are encouraged to identify pre-existing links between geography and other areas of the curriculum as well as forging their own links, for example the relationship between Geography and Maths.